Polish State Railroads in summer 1939: Polish railway network in 1939

 Southern Poland (the former Austrian province of Galicia with Kraków Voivodeship, Lwów Voivodeship, Stanisławów Voivodeship, and Tarnopol Voivodeship) was less developed.
 The areas with a fairly dense rail network were only around Kraków and Lwów.
 In the very south, along the border with Slovakia, Romania, and Hungary, rail lines were virtually non-existent, although it is fair to say that lines would have been difficult to build in that mostly mountainous region anyway.

 The worst situation was in Central and Eastern Poland – the territory of the former Russian Empire.
-These were the Voivodeships of Łódź, Kielce, Warszawa, Lublin, Białystok, Volhynian, Polesie, Nowogródek and Wilno.
+These were the Voivodeships of Łódź, Kielce, Warsaw, Lublin, Białystok, Volhynian, Polesie, Nowogródek and Wilno.
 The rail network in some parts, especially in easternmost provinces (close to the Soviet border), was nonexistent.
 A better situation was around Warsaw and Łódź.